tomvisions/tomvisions-toolkit/README.md

 Current functions for System Operations

-1) Reads a folder of image files and renames then with a UUID format
+1) Reads a folder of image files and renames them with a UUID format